kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 In general, we try to get an idea of how the models' performance will be on unseen data, try to challenge it by using cross validation techniques.

-While there is no solution, that can rule out all of these uncertainties, there is something, that can be tested given this dataset.
+While there is no solution that can rule out all of these uncertainties, there is something that can be tested given this dataset.

 Test different seeds for the `RandomSplitter` parameter, used in the initialization of the `DataBlock` object.
 A seed of 42 was used throughout the experiments,